-The Connected Systems themselves are configuration objects that store the connection and authentication details for the products you will integrate.
+The Connected Systems are configuration objects that hold the connection and authentication details for the products you plan to integrate.
 A connected system usually consists of connection details (URL, policy path, proxy settings, etc.) and authentication details (usernames, passwords, tokens, keys, etc.).

-All products using the HTTPS protocol have a web certificate.
-You must import the web certificate to ZigiOps's Keystore to establish a successful connection to the corresponding product.
+All products using the HTTPS protocol have an SSL certificate.
+You must import the certificate to ZigiOps Keystore to establish a successful connection to the corresponding system.
 Note that the ZigiOps trusts all public authorities trusted by Java.

 Follow the steps below to import the certificate:

-- Import the certificate into the local "truststore.jks" Keystore (the default Trust Store password is
+Import the certificate into the local "truststore.jks" Keystore (the default Trust Store password is

 keytool -importcert -file <PATH>\<filename>.cer -keystore <ZIGIOPS>\conf\truststore.jks -alias "<yourAlias>"command to import the certificate.

 Linux → Use the

 keytool -importcert -file <PATH>/<filename>.cer -keystore <ZIGIOPS>/conf/truststore.jks -alias "<yourAlias>"command to import the certificate.

 You could use the integrated product's name to populate the <yourAlias> property.